Hochopepper/SwordToShield/Character_Creation/Classes/Rogue.md

 them by 3d6.

 ### Evasive Measures (level 9)
 Attack rolls against you cannot have advantage.
+When you are forced to make a dexterity saving throw against a damaging effect you take half damage on a failure and no damage on a success.